 Need someone to talk with?
 That’s our specialty!
 Our conversations are completely confidential.
-We can talk by text, email, phone and in person.
+We can talk by text, email, phone, or in person.

-Health Care: We can help you get signed up for Medicaid and we can help you find a doctor.
+Health Care: We can help you get signed up for Medicaid and find a doctor.

 Transportation: If you live in the Bryan/College Station area, we can help you get to and from appointments with doctors, Medicaid, WIC, job interviews, etc.